DoD-Platform-One/Keycloak/chart/README.md

 The chart offers great flexibility.
 It can be configured to work with the official Keycloak Docker image but any custom image can be used as well.

-For the offical Docker image, please check it's configuration at https://github.com/keycloak/keycloak-containers/tree/master/server.
+For the offical Docker image, please check its configuration at https://github.com/keycloak/keycloak-containers/tree/master/server.

 ### Usage of the `tpl` Function